Regar-TadAZ Tursunzoda: History

 Regar-TadAZ Tursunzoda was formed in 1975 as "Metallurg", and was made up of workers from the TALCO plant.
-In December 2013, Regar-TadAZ were on the brink of bankruptcy after their main sponsor, TALCO suffered financial problems.

-In August 2017, Makhmadjon Khabibulloev returned to the club as manager.

-On 20 October 2024, Regar-TadAZ won the Tajik Cup with a 2–1 win over Khujand in the final in Istaravshan Sports Complex.
+In December 2013 Regar-TadAZ was on the brink of bankruptcy, after their main sponsor TALCO suffered financial problems.
+In August 2017 Makhmadjon Khabibulloev returned to the club as manager.
+On 20 October 2024, Regar-TadAZ won the Tajik Cup with a 2–1 win over FK Khujand in the final at Istaravshan Sports Complex.
 Regar-TadAZ has received the right to represent Tajikistan in the 2025–26 AFC Champions League Two.

-On May 14, 2025, Tajik specialist Alisher Tukhtaev was appointed head coach of the Regar-TadAZ.
-In the playoff match of the 2025–26 AFC Champions League Two, Regar-TadAZ lost to the Turkmen FC Ahal (1:2).
-Regar-TadAZ continued its performance in the 2025-26 AFC Challenge League.

-On September 14, the Tajikistan Football Cup final took place at the 20 Years of Independence Stadium in Khujand.
-Regar-TadAZ crushed local team FC Eskhata 5-0 to win the national cup trophy for the eighth time in its history.
+On May 14, 2025, Alisher Tukhtaev was appointed manager of Regar-TadAZ.
+In the playoff match of the 2025–26 AFC Champions League Two, Regar-TadAZ lost to Turkmen Ahal FK (1:2).
+Regar-TadAZ continued its performance in the 2025–26 AFC Challenge League.
+On September 14, the Tajikistan Cup final took place at the 20 Years of Independence Stadium.
+Regar-TadAZ crushed local team Eskhata Khujand by 5-0 to win the national cup trophy for the eighth time in its history.